Last

 1021 et al), probably on another highly singular occasion

-when an early version of Sura An-Najm
+when an early version of Sura An-Najm was recited.

 A central thread at the heart of Islam